dfroji/smplImg/README.md

 Exercise to implement what I've learned of image processing.

-Only median and highboost (and its diagonal counterpart) filters are currently implemented.
+Median and highboost (and its diagonal counterpart) filters are currently implemented.

 Supports .png files using [LodePNG](https://github.com/lvandeve/lodepng) (...fetched via [fpng](https://github.com/richgel999/fpng/)).